rethinkdb/rethinkdb-rs/2-query-language/changefeeds/python.md

 In RethinkDB the `changes` command returns a stream of changes in a regular cursor, and is very powerful and easy to use.

-{% infobox info %}
-<strong>Note:</strong> the following examples use the Python
-driver.
-See the [changes](/api/python/changes/) command reference for documentation for other languages.
-{% endinfobox %}

 # Basic usage #